 Almost half a million new businesses are created every month in the US.
 The rate has been accelerating since the advent of ecommerce because of the relatively low financial risks.
 Even so, over the lifetime of any new startup, the rule of success still applies: 40% make money, 30% break even, and a final 30% are losers.
 One of the critical differences between these groups is the ability of a business to grow – to maintain the momentum that moves it from a hobby into the realm of a real, functioning business.

 Getting over the hurdle of what it takes to be a “real” business is more than establishing a limited liability company, printing business cards or getting listed in the Yellow Pages.
 It’s more than putting up a sign or a website.
 Serious businesses have the internal structure needed to function as a commercial entity.
+There are also risk levels associated with merchant accounts similar to insurance risk pools.
+One merchant who accepts credit cards in person for example will be labeled low risk, where as the merchant who deals with customers with credit problems of their own, bad credit clients, merchants who deal with customers that have bad fico scores, for example a startup or newly formed business or company, they have their own unique high risk business types associated with them.

 Another interesting statistic is that fully two-thirds of new businesses begin in someone’s home with 80% having no employees other than the owner.
 The concern for many is how to make the move into becoming a respectable operation.
 Part of this becomes having the structure and qualities other business people and the public respect.
 That’s more than just printing business cards and having a website.
 For many, the first real evidence they are going to make it is getting a merchant account to accept credit cards.